-Cash and cash equivalents consist of cash at bank and in hand, and short-term deposits.
+Cash and cash equivalents consist of cash at bank and in hand and short-term deposits with an original maturity of three months or less.

 Bank overdrafts are included as a component of cash and cash equivalents for the purpose of the statement of cash flows.